Eomm/telegram-bot-questions/README.md

 All the requirements are free and every participant must have:

 - [Node.js 20.x](https://nodejs.org/it/download) installed
+- A PostgreSQL installation.
+You may use `docker pull postgres:15-alpine`
 - A Telegram account
 - A [Google Cloud](https://cloud.google.com/) account
 - A [Platformatic Cloud](https://platformatic.cloud/) account